jimmay5469/jimmay5469.github.io/_includes/resume.md

 - Review and provide feedback on all front-end code.
 - Give feedback and actively contribute to the UX design of the application with our UX designer.
 - Very actively collaborate on the direction of the company and product features to be developed.
-- Be the main contributer to the front-end codebase in addition to all of the responsibilities above.
+- Be the main contributor to the front-end codebase in addition to all of the responsibilities above.

 ### Senior Software Engineer